asposemarketplace/Aspose_for_JetBrains/README.md

 **New Features**

-This release of Aspose Java plugin for JetBrains IDE, provides sample example source codes for using Aspose Java APIs through Aspose Example - wizard (option in New Menu)
+This release of Aspose.Total Java for IntelliJ IDEA, provides sample example source codes for using Aspose Java APIs through Aspose Example - wizard (option in New Menu)

 By following the steps below: